Take a look at the trustees who support our organisation

 Adrian currently works in the clothing industry, is a director of several companies and has a young son and daughter.
 Additionally, Adrian is a AAA qualified tug-of-war judge and officiates across England.

 Rebecca is a scientist, with a PhD in geology, and worked as an executive for over 20 years in the international energy industry.
 She has extensive business experience, analytical skills, and a strategic perspective that comes from working in a business with long timelines, huge investments, significant uncertainty and ever-changing external factors.
-Her experience of living abroad and working in a global industry has given her insights into the value of, and challenges with, diversity and inclusion and collaborative and inclusive leadership.
-She is also interested in environmental issues and the low carbon transition.
+She is interested in the net zero transition, including within the voluntary, social enterprise and community sector and the sector’s role in the transition in communities.